Tome-Of-Origin/The-Arcanum/maindoc.md

-# 📝 Modding Files: Step by Step
+# 📝 Modding Files: Step by Step Guide

 The files are packed into .PKM packages.
 To access the files you want to modify, you must unpack the original .PKM with Backyard Tools.
 We call this process dumping the files.
 Now we could replace them with anything we want.
 For the game to read the new files, we need to repackage them with the Backyard Tools, then place them within the game’s original folder.

 Here is a step by step guide:
 # Windows Usage